Alexhuszagh/PyCPP/ROADMAP.md

         - Bitmapped block
         - Pool
         - Segregator
+        - Heap allocator
+            - Linear and preallocated allocators on the heap (which can grow)
+            - This is great when requesting large quantities of small data...

     - Make allocators non-optional, use a polymorphic allocator by default...
     - Allow a CMake flag to use polymorphic or the standard allocator by default